Stablecoin Tether's reserves fell $16 billion in second quarter

 Commercial paper and certificates of deposit were down to $8.4 billion, showing an $11.7 billion drop.

-Tether CTO Paolo Ardoino also said that the company will have cut its commercial paper holdings to $200 million by the end of August, and to zero by the end of October.
+Ardoino also said the company will have cut its commercial paper holdings to $200 million by the end of August, and to zero by the end of October.